firebolt-db/godocs/docs/Guides/loading-data/loading-data-wizard.md

 1. Register and/or log in to the [Firebolt Workspace](https://firebolt.go.firebolt.io/signup).
 2. Select the (+) icon from the left navigation pane next to **Databases**.
-3. Select **Load data** from the drop-down menu.

-The previous two steps are shown in the following image:
+3. Select **Load data** from the drop-down menu, as shown in the following image:

 <img src="../../assets/images/load_data_wizard_launch.png" alt="To launch the wizard, select the plus icon in the left navigation pane of the Firebolt Workspace." width="400"/>